S3-working-group/s3-practical-guide/docs/all.md

 Ensure to invite people with complementing perspectives to contribute to the review, and a _facilitator_.

-Improvement suggestions may relate to personal development, collaboration, updates to the _domain](glossary:domain) description (including the driver_) and [strategy.
+Improvement suggestions may relate to personal development, collaboration, updates to the domain description (including the driver) and strategy.

 ![Continuous improvement of people's ability to effectively keep roles or collaborate in teams](img/evolution/development-process.png)